| |

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.

-We have a whitewashed brick backsplash!
-I’ll be explaining more about that later, but I’m so glad we went this route instead of with subway tile.
 It’s really surprising to me since I’d wanted subway tile since Day 1, but the charm of the brick with the concrete countertops seems to be a great match without being too sterile.

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.